a-lemmon777/AntColonyOptimization/README.md

 * an ant, when going to find food, will follow findFood pheremones and leave a set number of findHill pheromones
 * an ant, when going to find an ant hill, will follow findHill pheromones and leave a set number of findFood pheromones
   * this could possibly prevent ants from following their own pheromones and getting stuck in circles
-* after every move, each location object will have its pheromones deplete by one for each type of pheromone; this ensures that pheromones get lost after a while
+* after every move, each location object will have its pheromones deplete (either by one or by a half-life formula) for each type of pheromone; this ensures that pheromones get lost after a while
 * to determine each move, an ant will look around at all neighboring spaces and see what the pheromone counts (for what their following) is on each spot; it will then go to the spot that has the highest pheromone count; this ensures that paths that are often followed are continually followed again
 * two loops should be used to do a move:
   * one where each ant's location's pheromones are updated
   * one where each ant looks to and decides where to move; then moves
 * when an ant gets to a food source, then its state switches, its pheromones switch, and it attempts to go back to the ant hill

+Different parameters that might affect performance:
+* number of ants in a run
+* how many generations (steps) the ants have to try to get all of the food
+* the number of food sources and ant hills
+* the amount that the pheromones are depleted by each step
+* the size of the world in an x's and y's
+* maybe if barriers are put into the world